 Grade Annual Tuition

-Tuition for each following academic year is set in January / February of the preceding year.
+Tuition for each following academic year is set in the Fall of the preceding year.

-A non-refundable application fee of $75 per student, not to exceed $150 per family, is due with the completed application.
+A non-refundable application fee of $100 each for the first two students, $25 for each additional student applying is due with the completed application.
 A deposit of one month's tuition is due at time of enrollment.

 Lorien Wood has a robust Tuition Assistance Program